kuri-sun/yoda.nvim/CONTRIBUTING.md

 ## Pull Requests 🚀

 Commits should be in the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-This helps with generating changelogs and keeping the commit history clean.
+This helps with **automatically generating changelogs** and keeping the commit history clean.

+**Important:** Our CHANGELOG.md is automatically generated from conventional commits during releases.
+Please do **not** edit CHANGELOG.md manually - your changes will be overwritten.

 When opening a pull request: